ray-project/kuberay/docs/guidance/gcs-ft.md

 #### Readiness Probe vs Liveness Probe

-These are the two types of probes we used in Ray GCS HA.
+These are the two types of probes we used in Ray GCS FT.

 The readiness probe is used to notify KubeRay in case of failures in the corresponding Ray cluster.
 KubeRay can try its best to recover the Ray cluster.
 If KubeRay cannot recover the failed head/worker node, the liveness probe gets in, delete the old pod